-Difference Between Original Medicare vs Medicare Advantage
+Difference Between Original Medicare and Medicare Advantage

-To qualify for Medicare Advantage, you’ll need both Part A and B. Medicare Advantage plans are Part C. The insurance program provides Part A and B coverage.
-Some Advantage plans offer prescription medication coverage.
+To qualify for Medicare Advantage, you’ll need both Part A and B. Medicare Advantage plans are Part C. Some Advantage plans offer prescription medication coverage.

-Advantage plans are still a part of Medicare.
-However, it’s private insurance companies that sell the policies.
-When you choose to enroll in an Advantage plan, your benefits are no longer being managed by the federal government.
+These plans may also include hearing, vision, and dental benefits.
+Private insurance companies sell advantage plans.
+When you choose to enroll in an Advantage plan, your benefits are no longer being managed by Medicare.

 How Much will Original Medicare vs Medicare Advantage Cost?

 Part A is usually premium-free just as long as you paid into Medicare enough quarters.

 When deciding between Original Medicare and a Medicare Advantage policy, it’s good to weigh the pros and cons.

-Pros of Original Medicare
+Pros of Original Medicare and Part C

-Cons of Original Medicare
+Cons of Original Medicare and Part C

-Advantage plans can also switch medical and prescription coverage every year.
+Advantage plans can also switch medical and prescription coverage.
 Your doctor can drop out of your plan’s network at any point in the year.
 If this happens, you won’t be able to switch plans until an enrollment window comes around.
 Also, they require prior authorizations for a lot of treatments and services.

-Is Original Medicare or Medicare Advantage Better for Me?
+Is Original Medicare Better than Medicare Advantage?